 Fish Related Questionsback to top

-- Fish will be processed onsite into head-on-gutted (HOG) fish and filets
+- Fish will be processed onsite into consumer ready products.

 In addition to all the biosecurity measures in place to ensure that the facility remains disease free, all water leaving the fish production areas including floor drains and processing will undergo extensive treatment of ultrafiltration through 0.04 micron filters equivalent to 1.5748e-6 inches in size before passing through UV disinfection at 300mJ/cm2.